GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🔵 2025-06-12 15:30 UTC

+After 3 hours of monitoring we can confirm everything is functioning normally.

 ## 🔵 2025-06-12 12:33 UTC

 GuidedTrack is back up and seems to be working as expected.
 We'll be monitoring it closely for the next few hours.